ome/devspace/README.md

 In order to install additional components or new version of packages e.g. PostgreSQL 10, it is required to:

-* Adjust update files in [omero-install](https://github.com/ome/omero-install)
+* Modify the files in [omero-install](https://github.com/ome/omero-install)
-* Create a new image of [devslave-c7-docker](https://github.com/openmicroscopy/devslave-c7-docker) using the updates omero-install files
+* Create a new image of [devslave-c7-docker](https://github.com/openmicroscopy/devslave-c7-docker) using the updated omero-install files
-* Push the new image to [Docker Hub](https://hub.docker.com/)
+* Push the new image to [Docker Hub](https://hub.docker.com/).
+You will need to your own account
-* Modify each Dockerfile to use the new image
+* Modify each Dockerfile of this repository to use the new image

-## Limitations

-* Robot job is still under investigation as it fails due to webbrowser crash.
-Robot job requires manual changes of the domain.
-Make sure webhost is set to the correct VM IP e.g.

-        --webhost "10.0.50.100"

 # Upgrade